Elk Hunting

 Elk Hunting: The Experience

 When you choose elk hunting with an outfitter, there are a number of variables to consider.
 What is your level of experience, and what do you want to get out of your experience?
 An outfitter typically provides the comforts of a camp, with tents set up as a kitchen with a wood burning stove for a hearty meal, and another with padded cots comfortable night’s sleep after a long day of hunting.
-Camps will also generally provide you with a radio, especially for unguided hunts, to get in touch with the outfitter in the case of an emergency or to pack out your game.
+Camps will also generally provide you with a radio, especially for unguided hunts, to get in touch with the outfitter in case of an emergency or to pack out your game.

 For Idaho’s Silver Spur Lodge, elk hunting takes place during the fall, which allows for the opportunity to encounter and hunt Black Bear and deer in Idaho, in addition to elk if you opt for a guided hunt.
 An unguided elk hunt is better suited for the seasoned hunter.
 Elk hunts will provide access to Units 19, 20, and 20A.
 After packing horses for a ride to camp, each day of elk hunting will take you out into the backcountry in search of the perfect prize.
 An accommodating outfitter will then pack your game out of camp for you.